-Repayment terms are also an important factor when developing your budget.
+Repayment terms are also important when developing your budget.
 On average, RV loan terms range from one to 20 years.
 Make sure you’re comfortable with the monthly payments before you sign up.
-A 10-year loan will have higher monthly payments, but you’ll pay off the loan faster.
+A 10-year loan will have higher monthly payments, but you’ll pay the loan off faster.
 A 20-year loan is more affordable on a month-to-month basis but will ultimately cost more in interest.

-Takeaway: When creating your RV budget, remember that there’s far more involved in the cost of the vehicle than simply the sticker price.
+Takeaway: When creating your RV budget, remember that there’s far more to the cost of the vehicle than the sticker price.

 2. Save a down payment